ClemsonRSRG/jetbrains-plugin-resolve/doc/build-and-release-instructions.md

 # Cutting a Release of the RESOLVE Plugin

-Assuming you've read and succesfully carried out the instructions [specified](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/contributing-instructions.md) and subsequently changed the plugin in some way, the following is a description of some basic steps you need to go through in order to deploy a new version of the plugin.
+Assuming you've read and succesfully carried out the instructions [specified](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/contributing-instructions.md)
+(and subsequently changed the plugin in some way), the following describes some of the basic steps you will need to go through to deploy a new version of the plugin.

 ## Testing
 Before deploying you should use JUnit to execute plugin tests.
-This can be done natively in IntelliJ without the use of complex build tools like Maven.
-Simply right click on the green `tests` folder and then select `Run All Tests` from the menu:
+This can be done natively in IntelliJ without the use of complex build tools like Maven by imply right clicking on the green `tests` folder and then selecting `Run All Tests` from the menu:

 ![running tests](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/images/running-tests.png)